danieldkato/devices/README.md

 ##OVERVIEW:
-This repo contains code for controlling Arduino-managed devices for `ArduFSM` protcols like `MultiSens`.
+Library containing class definitions for device objects used to represent and manage the behavior of Arduino-controlled hardware for `ArduFSM` protcols like `MultiSens`.

 ##REQUIREMENTS: